 more recommended stories

-A silent crisis has been brewing.
+A Canadian man has been sentenced.